UPPMAX/HPC-python/docs/day1/batch.rst

             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python/3.10.4 and compatible SciPy-bundle
+            # Load any modules you need, here for Python/3.11.5 and compatible SciPy-bundle
-            module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/11.3.0 OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05 matplotlib/3.5.2
+            module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 JupyterLab/4.2.0

-            # Activate your virtual environment.
+            # Activate your virtual environment. matplotlib is not available for this Python version on Tetralith, so that would for instance need to be installed in a virtual environment
             source /proj/hpc-python-fall-nsc/<user-dir>/<path-to-virt-env>/bin/activate

             # Run your Python script  (remember to add the path to it